sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 - It takes an `identityPool` as a prop.

-- Then we add a new IAM role for our authenticated users.
-Assign it to `this.role`, a public class property.
-We also import the `aws-iam` construct up top.
-This IAM role has a reference to the Identity Pool that we created.
+- Then we create a new IAM role using `iam.Role`.
+We also specify that it can be assumed by users that our authenticated with the Identity Pool that's passed in.

+- We assign our newly created role to `this.role`, a public class property.
+This is so that we can access this role in our Cognito stack.

+- We also import the `aws-iam` construct up top.

-- We add a policies to this role, using the `addToPolicy` method.
+- We add a policy to this role, using the `addToPolicy` method.
 It's a standard Cognito related policy.
+We did this back in the [Create a Cognito Identity Pool]({% link _chapters/create-a-cognito-identity-pool.md %}) chapter.

-- Finally, we attach this newly created role to our Identity Pool using by creating a new `cognito.CfnIdentityPoolRoleAttachment`.
+- Finally, we attach this newly created role to our Identity Pool by creating a new `cognito.CfnIdentityPoolRoleAttachment`.

 You can refer to the CDK docs to learn more about the [**iam.Role**](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.Role.html) and [**cognito.CfnIdentityPoolRoleAttachment**](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cognito.CfnIdentityPoolRoleAttachment.html) constructs.